Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 #### Next Steps

+Next steps include the posssibility of adding new layers desired for the MassDOT Culvert Project.
 It is possible to set this script up according to the structure of other versions, mainly by moving the user inputs to a separate text file accessed by all of the scripts.